 Animators take the static creations of game artists and bring them to life through movement.

-As an animator you’ll have a keen eye for how bodies and objects move in real life.
-That could mean working with actors to record their actions with sensors.
-Or your work might be based on more informal observation and practice.
+As an animator, you’ll have a keen eye for how bodies and objects move in real life.
+That could mean working with actors to record their actions with sensors, or your work might be based on more informal observation, reference images, and practice.

 - Telling Stories

 YOUR LEARNING JOURNEY

 Most people working in games animation have a degree.
 Some of these degrees will be from courses in art or computer animation.
 This role might also be more technical than you may think, it requires patience, creativity, and attention to detail.

 When applying for roles or higher education, it will be your portfolio or ‘showreel’ that will really help you to stand out.
 Your showreel is a collection of your best work presented usually in the form of a short video.

 To build your showreel, you’ll need to start animating and making games in your spare time.
 There are lots of tools freely available online to get you started creating 2D, 3D, and animated artwork and you can use our handy tool picker to find one that suits your level.

 Keep in mind: employers are looking for showreels that are full of character and personality.
 Walk cycles (how your characters move), can be particularly important to get right, ensuring your creations have real depth, weight and personality.